-In this post, you will find the Sage in-situ gas flow meter calibration directions.
-The Sage method for verifying that the thermal mass meter is calibrated allows the meter to remain in the pipe, is easy and quick, and checks the performance of both the sensor and transmitter.
-If you are interested in comparing the Sage method to various other manufacturers’ onsite calibration methods visit “Thermal Mass Flow Meter Manufacturers’ In-Situ Calibration Methods.”
+In this post, you will find the in-situ gas flowmeter calibration directions.
+The Sage method to verify that the thermal mass meter is still in calibration allows the meter to remain in the pipe, is easy and quick, and checks both the sensor and transmitter’s performance.
+If you are interested in comparing the Sage method to various other manufacturers’ onsite calibration methods, visit “Thermal Mass Flow Meter Manufacturers’ In-Situ Calibration Methods.”

 Sage In-Situ Calibration Verification

 The Sage Prime raw calibration milliwatts (mW), which is required to conduct an “in-situ” calibration check quickly and conveniently, is continuously shown on the top left-hand corner of the meter’s display.
-When comparing the raw mW data with the initially reported “no ﬂow” value, the calibration of the meter is verified.
-The initial data is on the back of the meter on a data tag (as well as on the Certificate of Conformance).
-When the two data points match it verifies that the meter is calibrated, confirms that both the sensor and transmitter are accurate, that there is no drift or shift, and that the sensor is clean.
+When comparing the raw mW data with the initially reported “no ﬂow” value, the meter’s calibration is verified.
+The initial data is on the data tag on the back of the meter (as well as on the Certificate of Conformance).
+When the two data points match, it verifies that the meter is calibrated, confirms that both the sensor and transmitter are accurate, that there is no drift or shift, and that the sensor is clean.

 Create and verify that there is no gas flow.
-Any time the user creates a “no ﬂow” condition, the onsite calibration procedure can be performed.
-This can be accomplished a few ways.
+Any time the user creates a “no ﬂow” condition, they can perform the onsite calibration procedure.
+The user can accomplish this in a few ways.
 The obvious way is to close off the process gas flow.
 However, this is not always easy or possible, particularly in natural gas supply lines.
 Another inexpensive way to create a no-flow condition is to use one of the Sage Isolation Valve Assemblies (P/N SVA05 or SVA07).
-These assemblies are an inexpensive add-on for the Sage meter.
+These assemblies are an affordable add-on for the Sage meter.

 To do this: